beesearch/mock-sales-backoffice/README.md

-# Install the mock data for SAP legacy
+# Install the SAP legacy mock data for bee-backend

 ### Sqlite3
 ```